impostified/VPS/README.md

-# VPS
+# 🚀 Firebase VPS

-Make your own VPS using firebase studio and run pterodactyl on it!
+Scripts to make and configure you own VPS and run the Pterodactyl panel on it!